 There are actually two parts to a leg of lamb: the shank end and the sirloin end.
 The shank end – which is what most of us think of as leg of lamb – is the lower half of the leg, from the ankle to halfway up the calf bone.
+You can follow my Instant Pot Lamb Shank recipe for another option for the shank.
 The sirloin end, naturally, is the upper half of the leg, from the hip to the knee.
 Either cut is good; the sirloin end is a bit easier to carve, but the shank end is more readily available and has better flavor.

 You will notice that the shank end of a leg of lamb is tapered with a wide end and a narrow end.
 Moreover, the bone is not in the center of the roast but rather runs along one side.
 This shape can make carving a challenge, but I will explain exactly how to carve this roast below.

 When shopping, ask the butcher to remove most of the exterior fat, which can make the lamb taste gamey.
 Sometimes a leg of lamb will come Frenched, meaning a bit of the meat has been trimmed off the bone at the narrow end, making for a more elegant presentation.
 You can always ask the butcher to do this for you, if the leg of lamb is not already Frenched.